CryPto-Song/CryPto-Song.github.io/_pages/about.md

 My research interest is theoretic cryptography and its application in the real world, especially the efficient multi-party computation.

+If you are interested in working with me, you can always reach me by email: yfsong1995 at gmail.com

 <div style="display:none">
 I am a fifth year Ph.D. student at Carnegie Mellon University (2017 - Present), fortunately advised by Prof. [Vipul Goyal](https://www.cs.cmu.edu/~goyal/).
 My research interest is theoretic cryptography and its application in the real world, especially the efficient multi-party computation.